 In the limit, if all the features are compared, the probability that some of these features are corrupted by noise and deteriorate the results is maximized.
-Oppositely, if the feature comparison is exclusively made between features with optimal quality value (completely noisefree), the number of comparisons is minimized.
+Oppositely, if the feature comparison is exclusively made between features with optimal quality value (completely noise-free), the number of comparisons is minimized.
 Given the potentially small number of completely noise-free features, the random similarities or dissimilarities between iris signatures (that is always present) may also deteriorate the final results.
 Thus, the number of comparable features must not be very large (we want to avoid features that are corrupted by noise), but must also not be very small (to avoid the sensibility to the random nature of the features).

 As we describe in the next sections, we will empirically choose the value for the minimum quality of the comparable features to match these criterions.
 In the experiments, we varied both the feature comparison variant and the minimum quality value demanded to compare features and analyzed the recognition accuracy in two distinct data sets with different noise quantities.
-In this section we present the available data sets and justify our choice for the data sets used in our experiments.